spring-cloud/spring-cloud-dataflow/README.md

 ltc create redis redis -r
 ```

-2\. launch the admin, with a mapping for port 9393:
+2\. launch the admin, with a mapping for port 9393 and extra memory (the default is 128MB):

 ```
-ltc create admin springcloud/data-admin -p 9393
+ltc create admin springcloud/data-admin -p 9393 -m 512
 ```

 3\. launching the shell is the same as above, but once running must be